The hidden potential of rent roll analysis for property managers

 Why Is a Rent Roll Analysis Important?

-Investing in a New Multi-Family Property
+Investing in a New Multifamily Property

-To verify the current revenue from rent of a multi-family property: A rent roll shows you rent revenue on a unit-by-unit basis.
+• Verify the current revenue from rent of a multi-family property: A rent roll shows you rent revenue on a unit-by-unit basis.
 You can use that information to verify the revenue by comparing it to income statements.

-To determine the revenue potential of a property in the future: It will also show you revenue potential, particularly if you look at rent rolls from previous years and compare them to the current year.
+• Determine the revenue potential of a property in the future: It will also show you revenue potential, particularly if you look at rent rolls from previous years and compare them to the current year.

-Assessing a Multi-Family Property You Currently Manage
+Assessing a Property You Currently Manage

 Rent Increase Potential

-It can be hard to keep track of rent increases in multi-family properties.
-A rent roll analysis will help you determine which units are below market price and which just haven’t had a rent increase in a while.
 You may find that the same resident has been living in a unit for several years.
 When you’d normally raise rent when a unit turns over, it’s important to make sure long-term residents are paying the same rent, as well.

 High Vacancy and Turnover